 - Season the brisket by thoroughly rubbing both sides with nothing other than Kosher salt and fine mesh black pepper.
 Note: When sprinkling the salt and pepper over the meat, hold your hand a good 8 inches over the meat for equal distribution of the salt and pepper.

 - Smoke the meat low and slow using your favorite wood chips, (I used Applewood) and make sure you fill the water tray with water or apple juice, etc…

 - After the meat is smoked, allow it to rest for at least 30 minutes before unwrapping, slicing and serving it.

 After seasoning the brisket, I placed it directly on the rack of my smoker over the water and wood chip trays.
 I allowed the brisket to smoke at 275 degrees for at least four hours before testing it.
 Here’s the tip to testing it…

 - The meat will have a charcoal/blackened crisp appearance known as the bark on top.
-Using a knife, gently scrap away the bark on a very small area.
+Using a knife, gently scrape away the bark on a very small area.